 Valorant Agent Guide: Cypher

-Our Agent will help you keep up with all the players who have been playing the beta since April.
+Our Guide will help you keep up with all the players who have been playing the beta since April.
 We give you an overview of each agent’s abilities and how to use them.
 One agent at a time, you’ll get a simple guide here.
 Today we’ll cover the human intelligence agent – Cypher.

-Valorant has been on the market for over a month, and the game has already received numerous patches.
+has been on the market for over a month, and the game has already received numerous patches.
 Popular picks, like Sage, keep getting generfed and the maps are regularly adjusted.
 If you’re a Recon fan but Sova isn’t quite your pick, Cypher certainly remedies that.

-Like NATO, as Cypher you’ll have a lot of info on enemy locations at your disposal.
+Like NATO, as Cypher you’ll have a lot of info on enemy at your disposal.
 With access to various reconnaissance tools, Cypher is an agent you definitely want on your team.

 Cypher Ability Guide: Trapwire (Trapwire)

-Cypher’s first ability is Trapwire (Standard C).
+Cypher’s ability is Trapwire (Standard C).
 It allows him to stretch a tripwire that extends to the wall opposite him.
 Any enemy who dares to cross it will be displayed, stunned, and trapped if they don’t destroy the wire in time.

 If no one activates the trap and you happen to be nearby, you can pick it up and put it back in another place or keep it for the next round.
 This only works twice per round, but it always pays to pick up the trap wire again.